MEDBEDb/save_images_ondoklassniki/README.md

 A ruby + watir-webdriver script that will save all images from any given album from ondoklassniki.ru

+Instructions:
-Instructions: Make sure you have firefox installed and your ruby version is =< 2.0 Install "watir-webdriver"
+Make sure you have firefox installed and your ruby version is =< 2.0 Install "watir-webdriver" (gem install watir-webdriver) Add latest PhantomJS binary to your path http://phantomjs.org/download.html

 Steps: